baymotion/smax/README.md

 Smax translates a state machine specification into python code which you can import, subclass, and execute.
 The state machine specification is usually given between special tags in the python module that uses it; but the specification can come from a literal string or an input file.

 One useful definition of an object state pattern is that the object's methods behave differently depending on previous calls to that object.
 Ordinary python code only allows you one definition of a method, meaning that you have to check your state inside that method.
-Using smax, you provide multiple definitions of a method, and the state you're currently in decides which definition to use.
+Using smax, you provide multiple definitions of a method (which we'll call events) and the state you're currently in decides which definition to use.

 Smax allows you to change your state on elapsed time as well as received events.